Aaron Judge Preview, Player Props: Yankees vs. Tigers

 Aaron Judge At The Plate

-- In 31 games this season (39.7%), Judge has picked up an RBI, and in 15 of those games (19.2%) he had two or more.
-He has also driven in three or more of his team's runs in six contests.
+- In 39.2% of his games this season, Judge has had at least one RBI.
+He's picked up more than one in 19% and driven in three or more of his team's runs in six contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.